mastro993/spreadsheets-expense-tracker-bot/README.md

 - Make sure to put `Everyone` in the access tab.
 - Click _Deploy_

+Now the app can handle external request using the associated url `https://script.google.com/macros/s/<deployId>/exec`

+### 🎣 Setup Telegram Bot webhook

+From the App Script project page you can link the Telegram Bot just by calling `setTelegramWebook`.
+Or you can simply call `https://api.telegram.org/bot<telegramToken>/setWebhook?url=<webAppUrl>` from any REST client like Postman.

 Now under **Deploy > Manage deployment** you can see the deployment ID.
 If you want to deploy a new version directly from the `clasp` cli, put that ID in your `package.json` file under `appscript_deploy_id`.